OutSystems/docs-product/src/develop/ui/patterns/web/navigation/navigationbar.md

     ![](images/navigationbar-9-ss.png)

-1. On the **Properties** tab, you can alsocustomize the Navigation Bar's look and feel by setting any of the optional properties.
+1. On the **Properties** tab, you can also customize the Navigation Bar's look and feel by setting any of the optional properties.

     ![](images/navigationbar-3-ss.png)